matkapi/postpy2/README.md

 ### Variable assignment

-In PostpyGraphQL you can assign values to environment variables in runtime.
+In PostPyGraphQL you can assign values to environment variables in runtime.

 ```$python
 runner.environments.update({'BASE_URL': 'http://127.0.0.1:5000'})